MicrosoftDocs/azure-docs/articles/sql-database/sql-database-saas-tutorial-performance-monitoring.md

 ms.author: billgib; sstein

 ---
-# Monitor performance of a sample SaaS application that uses Azure SQL Database
+# Monitor performance of the WTP sample SaaS application

 In this tutorial, built-in monitoring and alerting features of SQL Database and elastic pools are demonstrated, and then several key performance management scenarios used in SaaS applications are explored.